narasimhan-v/narasimhan-v.github.io/_posts/2020-12-03-Creating-Avocado-Host-Test-Suites.md

 A way of defining that is, orchestrating multiple tests to run in a way that we want to.
 We have many different ways of creating such a test suite.
 Some of the useful ways we have support for are:

-1. Running the same test multiple times
+1. Running the same test multiple times, continuously
-2. Running the same test multiple times, each at a different time in the test suite
+2. Running the same test multiple times, each at different instances in the test suite
 3. Running a sub-test from an avocado test which consists of multiple tests
 4. Not running a test in a particular environment
 5. Having some tests run in background (done by writing avocado test differently)
-6. Handling additional parameters for indicidual tests
+6. Handling additional parameters for individual tests

 We have some examples which explains each of these below.

 The host tests are written in files placed in the directory `config/tests/host/` with the filetype as cfg (ending with .cfg).

-The order in which we write the tests in the cfg file is the same order in which the tests are run.
+The tests are run sequentially in the order provided in the cfg file.

 #### **Example 1:** ####